What is Interoperability?

 Blockchains are interoperable when they are capable of communicating and sharing data between one another.
 Currently, this is only occurring in very limited cases.
 In general, while blockchains share many core concepts and structures, they remain totally isolated from one another.

 Blockchain Interoperability is important because it will unlock the true power and potential of Web3.
 If functionality can be shared between blockchains, the number of use cases will dramatically increase.
 Issues such as scaling will also dramatically decrease as there won’t be such a reliance on a single, bloated blockchain.

 Lisk’s solution to blockchain interoperability involves general cross-chain messages.
 These messages are quite flexible and can be used to transfer any kind of data between various chains.
 It does however require a standard messaging system, which is what is being implemented for the Lisk Interoperability Solution.

 In addition to the messaging system, there is a plan to define fungible and non-fungible token standards.
-This will make it simple and straightforward to create custom tokens for Lisk sidechains and use them in blockchain applications from the Lisk Ecosystem.
+This will make it simple and straightforward to create custom tokens for Lisk sidechains and use them in Web3 applications from the Lisk Ecosystem.